-Before deciding to use a tool like ChatGPT in your research, check with your research supervisor to make sure that it’s permissible, and that your intended use won’t breach the University’s and external research codes and policies.
+Before deciding to use a tool like ChatGPT in your research, check with your research supervisor (or for staff, your School's Research Lead) to make sure that it’s permissible, and that your intended use won’t breach the University’s and external research codes and policies.
+You may also need to consider any risks to research integrity using AI tools may introduce.

 In addition, you must ensure that any use of generative AI tools does not breach the relevant funder’s policies.
-Check the policies from the Australian Research Council, and the National Health and Medical Research Council, on the use of generative AI in their funded research.
+Check the policies from the Australian Research Council, the World Association of Medical Editors (WAME), and the National Health and Medical Research Council, on the use of generative AI in their funded research.

 For these reasons, it’s important to check the outputs from generative AI to ensure you aren’t breaching copyright, consent, or research integrity – and to ensure that your research output is not flawed by bias or inaccuracy.
 For more information, see Issues and Considerations.